sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 - (Optional) [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
     >**Download the git repo here: https://github.com/sfc-gh-cbaechtold/snowpark-container-services-101-quickstart.git**.
 You can simply doownload the repo as a .zip if you don't have Git installed locally.
 - (Optional) [VSCode](https://code.visualstudio.com/) (recommended) with the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker), [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and [Snowflake](https://marketplace.visualstudio.com/items?itemName=snowflake.snowflake-vsc) extensions installed.
-- A Snowflake account in a supported [AWS region]().
-If you do not have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/). **Make sure to select AWS US West as your cloud region for your trial account.**
+- A Snowflake account in a supported [AWS region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).
+If you do not have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/). **Make sure to select one of the supported AWS regions as your cloud region for your trial account.**
 - A Snowflake account login with a role that has the `ACCOUNTADMIN` role.
 If not, you will need to register for a free trial or work with your `ACCOUNTADMIN` to perform the account setup.

 ### What You’ll Build